eagle-green/mysked-frontend/PWA_SETUP.md

 ## Overview

-Mysked is now configured as a Progressive Web App (PWA), allowing users to install it on their devices and use it with offline capabilities.
+MySked is now configured as a Progressive Web App (PWA), allowing users to install it on their devices and use it with offline capabilities.

 ## Features